Uncategorized Archives - Parrot

 Does the medical interpreter certification require renewal?

 Like many other careers, certification renewal is required to align medical interpreters’ skills with changing job requirements and ensure that they are updated with their development.
-CCHI certifications require renewal in four years.
+NBCMI and CCHI certifications require renewal in four years.
 Submit the online renewal application before the expiration of the existing credential to avoid retaking the CCHI’s examinations.
 The NBCMI requires recertification every five years.

-If a healthcare interpreter get certified by CCHI, they would have to comply with 16 hours of continuing education every two years.
+If a healthcare interpreter get certified by NBCHI and CCHI, they would have to comply with 16 hours of continuing education every two years.
 In other words, a total of 32 hours every four years.
 A renewal fee of $240 is applicable(subsidized because of the COVID-19 pandemic).
 On the other hand, to get certified by the National Board, 30 hours of training every five years is required.
 A $300 recertification fee is applicable.

 Person Making Different Types of Language Testing